davidbajnai/TARDIS/README.md

 [![PHP](https://img.shields.io/badge/PHP-8.2-%234f5b93)]()
 [![Debian](https://img.shields.io/badge/Debian-10-CE0058)]()

-This repository includes files used to control the custom-built dual inlet system of the TILDAS at the Geochemistry and Isotope Geology Department, Geoscience Center, University of Göttingen.
+This repository includes files used to control the custom-built dual inlet system of the Aerodyne TILDAS laser spectrometer at the Geochemistry and Isotope Geology Department, Geoscience Center, University of Göttingen.

 The methodology is described in a paper currently in prep.
 All files relevant to the article are stored in the **Paper** folder.

-The computers codes in this package were written by Andreas Pack and David Bajnai.
+The computer codes in this package were written and maintained by Andreas Pack and David Bajnai.

 <hr>
 <img src="images/GZG_logo_text_white.png" align="left" height="100"/>